bYo - The Development of a Yoga Mat - Part 3

 The bYo Concept

-Our basic philosophy in developing bYo is that anyone practicing yoga or working out should use natural materials.
+Our basic philosophy in developing bYo is that anyone who practices yoga or works out should use natural materials.
 After all, a yoga mat is a very personal item and a place of retreat from everyday life.
-In our view, synthetic materials don’t fit in with that.
+In our view, synthetic materials don’t fit with that.

 A series of coincidences led us back to cork.
-Our market analysis revealed that while there are already many yoga mats made of cork, they almost always have a different base material, such as rubber or TPE.
-The surface consists of only a relatively thin layer of cork, so the term “cork yoga mat” is actually rarely accurate.
+Our market analysis revealed that, although there are already many yoga mats made of cork, they always have a different base material—namely, rubber or TPE.
+The surface consists of only a relatively thin layer of cork, so the term “cork yoga mat” is actually mostly inaccurate.

 After all, what could be more satisfying for our customers than practicing on a completely natural mat?

-The first prototype wasn't quite up to par yet.
-The mat's flexibility and grip still needed improvement before it could become a #iamtreeletic product.
-That's why we were all the more thrilled that we were able to improve these two aspects to the point where we could say, "bYo is coming to market."
+The first sample production wasn't quite up to par yet.
+The mat's flexibility and grip still needed improvement for it to become a #iamtreeletic product.
+That made us all the more happy that we were able to improve these two aspects enough to say, "bYo is coming to market."

 We are aware that the bYo has slightly less grip than a plastic or rubber mat.
-However, during testing, we found that all exercises can be performed safely and that the grip can be maximized by dampening the mat.
+However, during the testing phase, we found that all exercises can be performed safely and that the grip can be maximized by dampening the mat.